kang-cao-corgi/coj/notes.md

 - [Mk14:21](https://www.blueletterbible.org/niv/mar/14/21/s_971021)

 #### The purpose of the coming of the Son of God

+(different from the "incarnation of the Word"!
+You lost 16 points on this)

 <!-- XXX: listen again! -->
 1. to ***glorify*** the Father - the ***purpose*** of God [Php2:6-11](https://www.blueletterbible.org/niv/phl/2/6/s_1105006)
 1. to ***destory*** (the works of) the devil - the ***mission*** of God [1Jn3:8](https://www.blueletterbible.org/niv/1jo/3/8/s_1162008)